sabma-labs/aptos-python-sdk/README.md

-# Aptos Python SDK
+# Endless Python SDK
 [![Discord][discord-image]][discord-url]
 [![PyPI Package Version][pypi-image-version]][pypi-url]
 [![PyPI Package Downloads][pypi-image-downloads]][pypi-url]

-This provides basic functionalities to interact with [Aptos](https:/github.com/aptos-labs/aptos-core/).
-Get started [here](https://aptos.dev/guides/system-integrators-guide/#getting-started).
+This provides basic functionalities to interact with [Endless](https://github.com/endless-labs).
+Get started [here](https://docs.endless.link/endless/devbuild/start).

 Currently, this is still in development and may not be suitable for production purposes.